NNPDF/nnpdf/doc/sphinx/source/index.rst

 The NNPDF publications
 ======================

-* *"Evidence for intrinsic charm quarks in the proton", Richard D. Ball et al. :cite:p:`Ball:2022qks`
+* *"Evidence for intrinsic charm quarks in the proton"*, Richard D. Ball et al. :cite:p:`Ball:2022qks`
 * *"Regularising experimental correlations in LHC data: theory and application to a global analysis of parton distributions"*,